 7. Is Content Marketing effective?

-The short and straightforward answer is yes, Content Marketing can be a really effective tool for generating more quality leads and increasing your brand visibility.
+The short and straightforward answer to one of the really common Marketing questions that businesses ask is yes.
+Content Marketing can be a really effective tool for generating more quality leads and increasing your brand visibility.
 It is one of the best long-term strategies for providing value to your audience.

 Besides, delivering great pieces of content is an excellent way to get your audience to talk about your brand, and share your content around the Internet voluntarily.
 And completely for free!